JangoBoogaloo/SystemDesign/Question/tinder/tinder.md

 1. Avoid showing repeat profile

 ## Non Functional Requirements
+- Immediate match when 2 users like each other
+- Get relevant profiles with low latench (<100ms)

 ### Consistency
 - for Swipes.
 Get most accurate write when read.